knative/eventing/sample/github/README.md

 # This will show the Configuration that the Service created:
 kubectl get configurations -o yaml

-# This will show the Revision that was created by the configuration:
+# This will show the Revision that was created by the Configuration:
 kubectl get revisions -o yaml
 ```